Genealogy Surname Boards & Searches

 USENET Explained in Plain English - Usenet is a huge, globe-spanning network that is ten years older than the World Wide Web.
 In addition to hosting files, Usenet contains discussion groups.
 These groups pre-date the World Wide Web and have been largely supplanted by web forums.
 TG - Unlike the web, Usenet doesn’t have a built-in advertising mechanism.

-and eventually, if you lurk and read and watch for awhile before posting you
+and eventually, if you lurk, read and learn by watching for awhile before posting you

-will get to recognize Spam and then it is very simple and easy to ignore it or put it into your "kill filter" which is not that easy if you are in a mail-list unless it is tediously monitored.
+will get to recognize Spam and Usenet Trolls and then it is very simple and easy to ignore or put into your "kill filter" which is not that easy or else impossible if you are in a mail-list unless it is tediously monitored.

 Newsgroups do not fill up your email box.
 They are great!!!